pupilfirst/pupilfirst/docs/users/students.md

 The _title_ and _affiliation_ fields are used across the platform to better identify students.

+**Team Name**: If you're adding a student to a team, you can enter the team's name here.
+If you're not adding the student to a team, leave this field blank.

+Students with same team name will be grouped together; this will not affect existing teams in the course.

 **Tags**: Tags are keywords or strings to associate with the list of students that you're adding, and can be used to quickly filter the list of students in a course.
 You can start typing and pick from the suggested list of tags or create new ones.

 **Notify students**: Use this checkbox to enable or disable onboarding email notification for the newly added students.